sedovalx/gradle-aspectj-binary/README.md

 ### Available configuration

-  For now the `weaceClasses` task can be configured with two parameters
+  For now the `weaceClasses` task can be configured with the next parameters

       weaveClasses {
-        source = '1.7'  // default value
+        source = '1.7'
-        target = '1.7'  // default value
+        target = '1.7'
+        writeToLog = true
       }

+  Parameters:
+  - `source` has '1.7' as default value and is passed as it is to the [ajc](http://www.eclipse.org/aspectj/doc/next/devguide/ajc-ref.html) compiler parameter
-  Provided values are passed as it is to the [ajc](http://www.eclipse.org/aspectj/doc/next/devguide/ajc-ref.html) compiler parameters.
+  - `target` has '1.7' as default value and is passed as it is to the [ajc](http://www.eclipse.org/aspectj/doc/next/devguide/ajc-ref.html) compiler parameter
+  - `writeToLog` has `false` as a default value and defines if ajc's compile messages should affect the build process.
+In case of value is `true` all the messages are written in the `build/ajc.log` file and do not affect the build result.
+Otherwise, error or warning messages are printed in the build output and ajc errors (if any) break the build process.